ramandeep171/staging-rachinfra-19/infinys_whatsapp_blasting/readme.md

 ### 3. Prepare contacts and lists

 1. Navigate to *WhatsApp ‣ Contacts ‣ Recipients*.
+This view mirrors the standard Contacts app: every `res.partner` is automatically available as a WhatsApp recipient, so existing address book entries appear instantly.
-2. Create or import contacts (international format, numbers only).
-The form includes country, tags, and an Incoming/Outgoing history similar to the standard Contacts app.
+2. Update or import contacts directly from either module—changes stay in sync (names, country, tags, WhatsApp number/mobile, etc.).
 3. Build mailing lists from *WhatsApp ‣ Contacts ‣ Mailing Lists* and add contacts to each list.
 4. Use the *Incoming* and *Outgoing* menu items to inspect automatically captured messages and confirm opt-outs.